TritonDataCenter/manta-nfs/README.md

     sudo node server.js -f etc/myconfig.json

-All output logging is done via bunyan.
-Once started, the server will output an occasional log message, but the '-d' or '-v' option can be used to change the bunyan logging level to either 'debug' or 'trace'.
+All output logging is done via [bunyan](https://github.com/trentm/node-bunyan).
+Once started, the server will output an occasional log message, but the `-d` or `-v` options can be used to change the bunyan logging level to either 'debug' or 'trace'.
 Logging at either of these levels is not recommended, except during debugging, since there will be many log entries for each NFS operation.
 You may want to redirect the output from